-- Relatively high heat vulnerability geographically - Priority neighborhood and community as defined by the Resilient Tel Aviv-Yafo Strategy process - Overlaps with other planning efforts, projects, and programs such as the Sustainable Neighborhoods Program - Presence of a range of public space typologies - Presence of other chronic stresses not illustrated in sensitivity mapping (e.g., mobility, gentrification) - Proximity to future investment and development areas
+- Relatively high heat vulnerability geographically - Priority neighborhood and community as defined by the Resilient Tel Aviv-Yafo Strategy process - Overlaps with other planning efforts, projects, and programs such as the Sustainable Neighborhoods Program - Presence of a range of public space typologies - Presence of other chronic stresses not illustrated in sensitivity mapping (e.g., mobility, gentrification)

+• Proximity to future investment and development areas

 For these reasons, we selected Shapira, located in southern Tel Aviv-Yafo.
 Shapira has historically been on the periphery - both in geography and public perception.
 Originally a grove, the area was developed by Meir Getzle Shapira in the 1920s.
-Because the neighborhood was neither a part of Jaffa nor Tel Aviv-Yafo at the time, Shapira took advantage of freedom from taxes and the lax construction standards to build factories and homes.
+Because the neighborhood was neither a part of Jaffa nor Tel Aviv-Yafo at the time, Shapira took advantage of freedom from taxes and the lax construction standards to build factories and homes.36

-Geographically defined by Kibbutz Galyot Road to the south, Salame Road to the north, the Ayalon Highway to the east, and Sderot Har Tsiyon to the west, the neighborhood is today largely residential with low- to mid-rise buildings, a mix of community facilities, and a key north-south commercial corridor on Mesilat Yesharim, which is considered a gateway to Shapira.
+Geographically defined by Kibbutz Galuyot Road to the south, Salame Road to the north, the Ayalon Highway to the east, and Sderot Har Tsiyon to the west, the neighborhood is today largely residential with low- to mid-rise buildings, a mix of community facilities, and a key north-south commercial corridor on Mesilat Yesharim, which is considered a gateway to Shapira.
 To the north-east, the Tel Aviv Central Bus Station, which in 1967 destroyed the menorah-shaped street grid of bordering Nave Sha'anan.
-Today, the station is a gateway for immigrants and asylum seekers arriving in Tel Aviv, many of whom settle Shapira and neighbouring areas, often with many people to a single apartment and marginalized from the formal economy and political processes.
+Today, the station is a gateway for migrant workers, refugees, and asylum seekers arriving in Tel Aviv, many of whom settle Shapira and neighbouring areas, often with many people to a single apartment and marginalized from the formal economy and political processes.

-Over the last decade, Shapira has battled a perception of blight and disinvestment and increasing housing pressure.

-Efforts to invest in services, housing, and community assets has begun to accelerate both by the City and by private interests.
-Further, plans to implement a light rail line at the northern edge of the city could dramatically change neighborhood.
+Over the last decade, Shapira has battled a perception of blight and disinvestment all while housing costs increase driven by population expansion.
+Efforts to invest in services, housing, and community assets have begun to accelerate both by the City and by private interests.
+Further, plans to implement a light rail line at the northern edge of the neighborhood could dramatically change the area.
 With those investments though, come risks to the built and social fabric of the neighborhood and nearly 8,000 people representing a wide range of ethnic groups that call Shapira home.
-Today, the neighborhood faces from extreme heat among others stresses, including air quality from nearby industrial and transportation uses, particularly the bus station; obesity and food access; housing affordability; mobility and public transit access; and conflict and crime.
+Today, the neighborhood faces extreme heat among others stresses, including air guality from nearby industrial and transportation uses, particularly the bus station; obesity and food access; housing affordability; mobility and public transit access; and conflict and crime.
 Further, the heterogeneity of the neighborhood strengthens the criticality of the public realm.

 "All these groups live in Shapira side by side, brush against each other, ignore one another, act by the social code of the neighborhood - 'live and let live' - and carry out, each separately, its unique lifestyle.
 These diverse activities are veteran Bucharians playing backgammon in the daytime beside barbecue feasts of Arab cooperators on Friday evenings in the public park, celebrations of the diverse independence days of migrant workers (each for his/her country).
 Silence falls the neighborhood when Jewish Shabbat begins, and there is a colorful parade of Africans walking to church on Saturdays instead of Sundays against the unified look of prayer shawls and black and white customs of the Ashkenazi religious Ultra-Orthodox Jews and the Mizrachi religious Jews."
+37

-In recent years, the City and community members have tightened coordination through programs like the Sustainable Neighborhoods Program, taking steps to improve access to locally sourced food, build the neighborhood energy independence and local generation, and support tree planting.
-The City has also begun to work with the community to improve conditions on Mesilat Yesharim, installing
+In recent years, the City and community members have tightened coordination through programs like the Sustainable Neighborhoods Program, taking steps to improve access to locally sourced food, build the neighborhood energy independence and local generation, and support tree